bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Prerequisites For Modules.
 Streaming Component.
 --------------------------------------------------

-A module requires the following elements to be created for its performance:
+A module requires the following elements to be created for its work:

 - Provider